hyperledger/fabric/docs/source/couchdb_tutorial.rst

 concepts and have explored some of the samples and tutorials.

 .. note:: These instructions use the new Fabric chaincode lifecycle introduced
-          in the Fabric v2.0 Alpha release.
+          in the Fabric v2.0 release.
 If you would like to use the previous lifecycle model to use indexes with chaincode, visit the v1.4 version of the `Using CouchDB <https://hyperledger-fabric.readthedocs.io/en/release-1.4/couchdb_tutorial.html>`__.